MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 - `Signature out of date`
 - `Anti-virus is off or partially configured`

-**To detect misconfigurations in endpoint detection and response solution**:
+Detect misconfigurations in EDR solutions as follows:

 1. Sign in to the [Azure portal](https://portal.azure.com/).